-Grantee shall include the nondiscrimination and compliance provisions of this clause in all subcontracts to perform work under the Grant agreement.
+Grantee shall include the nondiscrimination and compliance provisions of this clause in all subcontracts to perform work under the Grant Agreement.

-- D.27.
-OPINIONS AND DETERMINATIONS: Where the terms of this Grant agreement provide for action to be based upon, judgment, approval, review, or determination of either party hereto, such terms are not intended to be and shall never be construed as permitting such opinion, judgment, approval, review, or determination to be arbitrary, capricious, or unreasonable. - D.28.
-PERFORMANCE BOND: Where contractors are used, the Grantee shall not authorize construction to begin until each contractor has furnished a performance bond in favor of the Grantee in the following amounts: faithful performance (100%) of contract value, and labor and materials (100%) of contract value.
+- D.29.
+OPINIONS AND DETERMINATIONS: Where the terms of this Grant Agreement provide for action to be based upon, judgment, approval, review, or determination of either party hereto, such terms are not intended to be and shall never be construed as permitting such opinion, judgment, approval, review, or determination to be arbitrary, capricious, or unreasonable. - D.30.
+PERFORMANCE BOND: Where contractors are used, the Grantee or Local Project Sponsor shall not authorize construction to begin until each contractor has furnished a performance bond in favor of the Grantee or the Local Project Sponsor in the following amounts: faithful performance (100%) of contract value, and labor and materials (100%) of contract value.
 This requirement shall not apply to any contract for less than \$25,000.00.
 Any bond issued pursuant to this paragraph must be issued by a California-admitted surety.
 (Pub.
 Contract Code, § 7103; Code Civ.
-Proc., § 995.311.) - D.29.
-PRIORITY HIRING CONSIDERATIONS: If this Grant agreement includes services in excess of \$200,000, the Grantee shall give priority consideration in filling vacancies in positions funded by the Grant agreement to qualified recipients of aid under Welfare and Institutions Code section 11200 in accordance with Public Contract Code section 10353. - D.30.
+Proc., § 995.311.) - D.31.
+PRIORITY HIRING CONSIDERATIONS: If this Grant Agreement includes services in excess of \$200,000, the Grantee shall give priority consideration in filling vacancies in positions funded by the Grant Agreement to qualified recipients of aid under Welfare and Institutions Code section 11200 in accordance with Public Contract Code section 10353. - D.32.
 PROHIBITION AGAINST DISPOSAL OF PROJECT WITHOUT STATE PERMISSION: The Grantee shall not sell, abandon, lease, transfer, exchange, mortgage, hypothecate, or encumber in any manner whatsoever all or any portion of any real or other property necessarily connected or used in conjunction with the Project, or with Grantee's service of water, without prior permission of State.
-Grantee shall not take any action, including but not limited to actions relating to user fees, charges, and assessments that could adversely affect the ability of Grantee meet its obligations under this Grant agreement, without prior written permission of State.
-State may require that the proceeds from the disposition of any real or personal property be remitted to State. - D.31.
-PROJECT ACCESS: The Grantee shall ensure that the State, the Governor of the State, or any authorized representative of the foregoing, will have safe and suitable access to the Project site at all reasonable times during Project construction and thereafter for the term of this Agreement. - D.32.
-REMAINING BALANCE: In the event the Grantee does not submit invoices requesting all of the funds encumbered under this Grant Agreement, any remaining funds revert to the State.
-The State will notify the Grantee stating that the Project file is closed and any remaining balance will be disencumbered and unavailable for further use under this Grant Agreement. - D.33.
-REMEDIES NOT EXCLUSIVE: The use by either party of any remedy specified herein for the enforcement of this Grant agreement is not exclusive and shall not deprive the party using such remedy of, or limit the application of, any other remedy provided by law.
+Grantee shall not take any action, including but not limited to actions relating to user fees, charges, and assessments that could adversely affect the ability of Grantee meet its obligations under this Attachment 2